 The series originally aired on PBS on November 25th and 26th.

-Environments and Incarceration in New York’s North Country Since 1845
+Prison in the Woods: Environment and Incarceration in New York’s North Country

 Clarence Jefferson Hall Jr., Ph.D